Artur-T-Malas/book-notes/README.md

 - Added "Most commonly rated books" section on the home page
 - Limited the number of books in both "Most commonly rated books" and "Highest rated books" sections to 6 each
 - Fix unrated books being treated as having a rating of 0/10

+## 30.07.205
+- Automatically add timestamp and user's ID when creating books